15 Global Climate Change

 Small pieces of this ice are crushed and the ancient air extracted into a mass spectrometer that can detect the chemistry of the ancient atmosphere.
 Carbon dioxide levels are recreated from these measurements.
 Over the last 800,000 years, the maximum carbon dioxide concentration during warm times was about 300 ppm and minimum during cold stretches was about 170 ppm .
 The carbon dioxide content of earth’s atmosphere is currently over 400 ppm.

 Microfossils, like foraminifera, diatoms, and radiolarians, can be used to interpret the past climate record.
 In sediment cores, different species of microfossils are found in different layers.
 Groups of these microfossils are called assemblages.
 One assemblage consists of species that lived in cooler ocean water (in glacial times) and another assemblage found at a different level in the same sediment core are made of warmer water species .

 Every year a tree will grow one ring with a light section and dark section.
-Each ring will vary in width.
+The rings vary in width.
 Since trees need a lot of water to survive, narrower rings indicate colder and drier climates.
-Since some trees can be several thousands of years old, we can use this for regional paleoclimatic reconstructions.
+Since some trees can be several thousands years old, we can use their rings for regional paleoclimatic reconstructions.
 Further, dead trees such as those used in Puebloan ruins can be used to extend this proxy indicator, which showed long term droughts in the region and why their villages were abandoned.

 Other Proxy Indicators